alexbol99/flatten-js/README.md

 ## Visualization
 This library does not concern about visualization.
-Anyway, all the classes, including PlanarSet, have `svg()` method, that returns a string which may be inserted into defined SVG element, like this:
+Anyway, all classes, including PlanarSet, have `svg()` method, that returns a string which may be inserted into defined SVG element, like this:
 ```javascript
 // visualize using svg output